 The Company leases passenger cars under IFRS 16.
 The right to use the leased assets expires in 2025.
 Lease liability by term is presented in Note 28.

-The Company has the following assets written down to zero.
-These assets are typically not used.
+The Company typically has assets written down to zero that are not used.